FranciscoOnt/checkout-sdk-js/docs/interfaces/bluesnapv2paymentinitializeoptions.md

 A callback that gets called when the iframe is ready to be added to the current page.
 It is responsible for determining where the iframe should be inserted in the DOM.

-A callback that gets called when the iframe is ready to be added to the current page.
-It is responsible for determining where the iframe should be inserted in the DOM.

 **Parameters:**